KenPonta/CheatSheet/docs/user-guides/complete-workflow.md

 #### Manual Adjustments
 - **Content Overflow Warnings**: System alerts you if content won't fit
 - **Reduction Suggestions**: Options to reduce content or increase pages
-- **Layout Preview**: See how content will appear on final cheat sheet
+- **Layout Preview**: See how content will appear on final study material
 - **Fine-tuning**: Make final adjustments to content selection

 #### Reference Template Application